DipeshJungThapa/LAN-chat-room-FileSharing/README.md

-# LAN Chat Room with File Transfer (Windows Version)
+# LAN Chat Room with File Transfer

-A terminal-based chat application for Windows that allows multiple clients to communicate over a Local Area Network (LAN) and transfer files seamlessly.
+A terminal-based chat application that allows multiple clients to communicate over a Local Area Network (LAN) and transfer files seamlessly.
+Now with cross-platform support!

 ## Project Members
 - **Aryam Ghimire**